Media logo

 Branded as a ‘peaceful revolution’ and ‘national assembly’, the rally apparently suffered from a lack of planning and communication, leading to confusion among many demonstrators.

-Most of the protesters at the Presidential Palace then gradually moved to Rustaveli Avenue, in front of the parliament building, though some eventually returned to Atoneli to assist the small number of protesters who remained there.
+Most of the protesters at the Presidential Palace then gradually moved to Rustaveli Avenue, in front of the parliament building, joining the demonstrators who had relocated there from Liberty Square.
+Though some eventually returned to Atoneli to assist the small number of protesters who remained there.
 More clashes followed and continue sporadically.

 Rustaveli Avenue at around 22:00.
 Photo: Robin Fabbro/OC Media.